Ztarknet-recursion/recursive-cairo/README.md

 This repository implements a recursive proof generator that converts a Stwo-Cairo proof into a smaller Stwo-Plonk proof, leveraging the fact that Stwo-Plonk proof has much fewer columns than Stwo-Cairo (2235 vs 134) and that the Cairo-to-Plonk verifier circuit is significantly smaller than that of Cairo-to-Cairo, which allows for more aggressive FRI parameters before reaching the Circle Stwo bound.
 Then, we repeatedly use Plonk-to-Plonk recursive verification with different FRI parameters to reduce the proof size.
 This is designed to reduce the on-chain footprint of a Stwo-Cairo proof to be verified on Zcash.

+Special thanks to [Abdel Bakhta](https://x.com/AbdelStark) for scoping out the idea and engineering plan, and special thanks to [Michael Zaikin](https://x.com/monsieur_kus) for answering a number of questions related to Starknet and providing many ideas on proof compression.

 **Contents**
 - [Proof Sizes](#proof-sizes)
 - [Assumptions](#assumptions)